 On your iPhone, open Settings and tap on the name banner at the top.
 Navigate to iCloud > Keychain and turn it on.

+Now that you’ve verified the prerequisites, you can set Wi-Fi network priority on the iPhone.
 On your Mac, click on the Wi-Fi menu bar icon and click Open Network Preferences.
 Next, click on Advanced.

 Prioritize Wi-Fi Networks for Consistent Connectivity

 Prior to setting my preferred Wi-Fi networks, my Android device would stay connected to a single Wi-Fi network until the last bar of its signal died.
 It wouldn’t connect to a Wi-Fi network with better strength automatically, even though other options were in range.